OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/packets-and-frames.md

 - Internet
 - Network interface

-Similarly to how the OSI model works, information is added to each layer of the TCP model as the piece of data (packet) traverses it. this process is known as encapsulation where the reverse of this process is decapsulation.
+Similarly to how the OSI model works, information is added to each layer of the TCP model as the piece of data (packet) traverses it.
+This process is known as encapsulation where the reverse of this process is decapsulation.

 One defining feature of TCP is that it is `connection-based`, which means that TCP must establish a connection between both device acting as a server before data is sent.
 This guarantees that any data sent will be received on the other end.